Person playing puzzle game on phone

 Laser Overload is a simple yet endlessly playable puzzle game where you connect energy sources to batteries, recharging the system and keeping the grid functioning.

 The game is simple to understand and easy to play, yet difficult to master.
-With more than 300 levels to explore, this one will keep you busy for quite some time.
-It doesn’t need Wi-Fi or a cellular connection either, so it’s a good mobile game to play offline
+With more than 300 levels to explore, this one has kept me busy for a very long time It doesn’t need Wi-Fi or a cellular connection either, so it’s a good mobile game to play offline: I’ve battled through its later levels on more than one long-haul flight.

 Laser Overload is free and ad-supported.
 You can remove ads for a one-time fee of $1.99 (which you may want to do, since they’re a bit intrusive), and if you’re struggling with later levels, you can buy coin packs to help speed up your progress.